ghozlan/notes/README.md

 - [x] line profiler ( 28.5.15)
 - [x] memory profiler ( 28.5.15)
 - [ ] structured arrays in numpy/scipy
+- [ ] create a new database using mysql connector on python

 # MATLAB
   - Dynamic field indexing in structures